Large scale structure prior knowledge in the dark siren method: Methodology

 where $j_1(x)$ is a spherical Bessel function.
 A straightforward computation gives

 where in practice we apply an infrared and UV cut-off to the integral.
 The matter power spectrum $P(z,k)$ is defined as

 and the bias parameter $b(z,k)$ relates the galaxy and matter density contrast as $\delta_g(z,k) = b(z,k)\cdot \delta\e{dm}(z,k)$.
 Note that we are interested in the variance in the galaxy field and not in the dark matter field, since we assume that GWs are emitted from compact objects, which live inside galaxies.
 This issue can be circumvented by using the fact that we are looking for a lower bound on $\sigma\e{g}$.
+Indeed, while knowing the exact value of $\sigma\e{g}$ would be best, introducing any amount of variance in the galaxy field would give a better estimate than homogeneous completion which amounts to setting $\sigma\e{g}=0$.
 We assume that $b(z,k)\geq 1$, which is a reasonable assumption if we adopt the following argument: in principle, the galaxy bias also depends on the halo mass.
 However, most stars, which eventually become GW dark siren sources, live in galaxies of $\sim10^{11}M_{\odot}$ (see the bottom panel of Fig.\,12 of \cite{Driver:2022vyh}), for which the bias is expected to be larger than one \cite{Tinker:2010}, at least for large scales.
 This assumption may break down if the volume of voxels is not large enough compared to the typical size of a galaxy.
 This introduces a lower redshift cut $z\e{min}$ below which the calculation of $\sigma\e{g}$ cannot be trusted.
+We assume that the bias is larger than a certain treshold $b\e{th}$ for all relevant galaxies which can host GW sources.
+We assume that the treshold is $b\e{th} = 1$, although one can easily adapt it, if it turns out to be lower.
+In the extreme case $b\e{th} \to 0$, which corresponds to no clustering, the method converges to homogeneous completion.

 We use the following symbolic approximation for the non-linear matter power spectrum

 which is $\sim 10 \%$ accurate in the parameter space identified by the constraints: $0.001 h/{\rm Mpc} < k < 9.4 h/{\rm Mpc}$, $0 < z < 1$, $0.61 < h < 0.73$.\footnote{See appendix~\ref{Sec:symbolic_Pk} for more information on how this expression was obtained.} Clearly, the dimensionless standard deviation $\sigma(z,R,h)$ given in Eq.\,\eqref{eq:sigma_R} depends on $h$.
 We discuss the cosmology dependence introduced by this in Sec.\,\ref{subsec:Cosmology_Dependence}.
 We take the value of $b$ which minimizes the amplitude of the standard deviation and define the minimal standard deviation in the galaxy field as